Danny Holmes: Newport County

 On 24 June 2015, following Tranmere's relegation into the National League, Holmes joined League Two club Newport County.
 He made his debut for Newport on 8 August 2015 versus Cambridge United.
 He was offered a new contract by Newport at the end of 2015–16 but the offer was withdrawn and he was released after he failed to accept the contract by the deadline of 10 June 2016.

 AFC Fylde and York City

 Holmes joined National League North club AFC Fylde in the summer of 2016.
 On 10 November 2016, he signed for National League club York City on a contract until the end of 2016–17.
 On 21 May 2017, Holmes started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy Final.
 He turned down a new contract with York in June 2017.

 Bangor City

 On 10 July 2017, Holmes signed for Welsh Premier League club Bangor City.

 Connah's Quay Nomads

 Following Bangor's demotion from the Welsh Premier League, Holmes joined Connah's Quay Nomads, with Nomads manager Andy Morrison stating Holmes was "the outstanding fullback in the league last season".

+Colwyn Bay

+In June 2023, Holmes joined Colwyn Bay as a player/coach after their promotion to the Welsh Premier League.
+Holmes left Colwyn Bay in October 2023.

+Managerial career

+Vauxhall Motors

+In October 2023, Holmes took up his first managerial position at Vauxhall Motors.